Skip to content

 If you are an internal communications professional, this is what you trained for.
 Using collaboration technology to deliver important information, crisis communication best practices, or more frequent town halls—these concepts aren’t new to you; this is all part of your internal communications planning.

 As a result, internal communications professionals are now increasingly being called for advice on how to communicate sensitive and complex business situations.
-Their advice and expertise on communication tools and technology is critical to helping organizations manage the impacts of the pandemic on the workplace.

 2. Executives are now politicians